-Our acute care facilities have begun implementing an EHR application, on a facility-by-facility basis, beginning in 2011.
-The implementation is scheduled to be completed in 2013.
-However, there can be no assurance that we will ultimately qualify for these incentive payments and, should we qualify, the amount of incentive payments received is dependent upon various factors including the implementation timing at each facility.
-Should we qualify for incentive payments, there may be timing differences in the recognition of the revenues and expenses recorded in connection with the implementation of the EHR application which may cause material period-to-period changes in our future results of operations.
+During 2011, we began implementing EHR applications at certain of our acute care hospitals and will continue to do so, on a hospital-by-hospital basis, until completion which is scheduled to occur by the end of June, 2013.
+As of June 30, 2012, EHR applications have been implemented at nine of our acute care hospitals, the majority of which occurred during the second quarter of 2012.
+Our acute care hospitals will be eligible for Medicare and Medicaid EHR incentive payments upon implementation of the EHR application, assuming they meet the "meaningful use" criteria.
+One hospital met the "meaningful use" criteria during the first half of 2012 (occurred during the second quarter) and we anticipate that eight additional hospitals will qualify by the end of 2012.

+Our consolidated results of operations for the three and six-month periods ended June 30, 2012 include a pre-tax charge (after portion attributable to third-party, noncontrolling interests) of approximately \$8 million recorded in connection with the implementation of EHR applications.
+This charge, which is net of approximately \$2 million attributable to third-party, noncontrolling ownership interests, consisted of \$2 million of revenue offset by \$8 million of salaries, wages, benefits and other operating expenses and \$4 million of depreciation and amortization expense.
+The EHR-related revenue recorded during the second quarter of 2012 consists of state Medicaid EHR incentive payments attributable to an acute care hospital that met the "meaningful use" criteria during the quarter.

-There are no EHR-related revenues included in our consolidated results of operations for the three-month periods ended March 31, 2012 and 2011.
-Although we received an aggregate of approximately \$17 million of state Medicaid, EHR incentive payments as of March 31, 2012, these payments have been reflected as deferred revenue on our consolidated balance sheet as of that date (included in other current liabilities).
-These payments will be recorded as revenue in our consolidated statements of income in the periods in which the applicable hospitals are deemed to have met the meaningful use criteria.
-Also, if our hospitals meet the meaningful use criteria, we may become entitled to additional Medicaid incentive payments in future periods.
+We have received an aggregate of approximately \$15 million of state Medicaid, EHR incentive payments as of June 30, 2012.
+These payments, which are/were reflected as deferred revenue on our consolidated balance sheet (included in other current liabilities), will be/were recorded as revenue in our consolidated statements of income in the periods in which the applicable hospitals are deemed to have met the "meaningful use" criteria.
+Upon meeting the "meaningful use" criteria, our hospitals we may become entitled to additional Medicaid incentive payments in future periods.

 Hospitals that do not qualify as a meaningful user of EHR by 2015 are subject to a reduced market basket update to the IPPS standardized amount in 2015 and each subsequent fiscal year.
 Although we believe that our acute care hospitals will be in compliance with the EHR standards by 2015, there can be no assurance that all of our facilities will be in compliance and therefore not subject to the penalty provision of the HITECH Act.
-Although our results of operations for the three-month periods ended March 31, 2012 and 2011 include certain EHR-related expenses, the amounts did not have a material impact on our consolidated financial results.